Contributed with intelligence by staff writer Russell Sperberg

 Class work is vital for artists; however, supplementing that work with reading books can be monumentally helpful in the development and focus of your craft, in this case acting.

-It’s important to be constantly learning.
+It’s important to constantly be learning.
 At TK Studio, we get questions all the time about what we should be reading.
-Here is a list of Terry Knickerbocker’s recommendations to get started on the wonderful world of non-fiction books every Meisner Actor needs to read in order to help you get to work.
+Here is a list of Terry Knickerbocker’s recommendations to get started on the wonderful world of non-fiction books every actor needs to read in order to help you get to work.

 Letters to a Young Poet – Rainer Maria Rilke